okkindel/Labyrinth/README.md

 # 3D Javascript Maze

 3D Labirynth written in Javascript.
 Maze generator was written earlier in Java.
+You controll camera by arrows.

 ## Game appearance